ahsand97/connect-to-globalprotect-vpn-using-nmcli/README.md

   --vpn-portal VPN_PORTAL, --vpn-gateway VPN_PORTAL
                         Address of the portal/gateway of the Global Protect VPN.
   --vpn-user-group {portal,gateway}
                         Usergroup to pass to openconnect --usergroup parameter.
+Options are 'portal' or 'gateway', defaults to 'portal'.
-Defaults to 'portal' --vpn-os {linux,linux-64,win,mac-intel,android,apple-ios}
+  --vpn-os {linux,linux-64,win,mac-intel,android,apple-ios}
                         OS to pass to openconnect --os parameter.
   --openconnect-args OPENCONNECT_ARGS